ambar-ashish/interview-prep/data-structures/leetcode/Pattern.md

 Integer to Roman - in progress
 Roman to Integer - in progress
 Integer to English Words - in progress
+Random Pick with Weight

 **Bit Manipulation**

 Number of 1 Bits - in progress
 Number Complement - in progress
 Complement of Base 10 Integer -

+**Dynamic Programming**

+Longest Palindromic Substring
+Longest Valid Parentheses
+Decode Ways
+Best Time to Buy and Sell Stock
+Word Break
+Range Sum Query 2D - Immutable
+Maximum Sum of 3 Non-Overlapping Subarrays

+**Design**

+LRU Cache
+Design HashMap